Akanksha0401/engage2k22/README.md

 # Attendance Tracker

 Face Recognition attendance tracker that takes your attendance through webcam.
+It use [face-api models](https://github.com/Akanksha0401/face-api/tree/master/model) to recognise the face and uses [Google Firebase](https://firebase.google.com/?gclid=CjwKCAjwkMeUBhBuEiwA4hpqECgDZxyyZqHUjrBCTGSfVJesOKJOQmSOrqXtme970GS7qoo1KiMbjhoC7EQQAvD_BwE&gclsrc=aw.ds) to store and access the data.
+Read the tutorial below to know `how to use` this web app.

 ## Resources